- The US Department of Health and Human Services estimates that American children spend seven hours a day in front of electronic media.

-That’s not always a bad thing: Educational apps and TV shows are great ways for children to sharpen their developing brains and hone their communication skills—not to mention the break these gadgets provide harried parents.
-But tread carefully: A number of troubling studies connect delayed cognitive development in kids with extended exposure to electronic media.
+That’s not always a bad thing: Educational apps and TV shows can be great ways for children to sharpen their communication skills—not to mention the break these gadgets provide harried parents.
+But tread carefully.
 The US Department of Health and Human Services estimates that American children spend a whopping seven hours a day in front of electronic media.
 Other statistics reveal that kids as young as two regularly play iPad games and have playroom toys that involve touch screens.

 Saturation and long-term consequences

-When very small children get hooked on tablets and smartphones, says Aric Sigman, an associate fellow of the British Psychological Society and a Fellow of Britain’s Royal Society of Medicine, they can unintentionally cause permanent damage to their still-developing brains.
+When very small children get hooked on tablets and smartphones, says Aric Sigman, an associate fellow of the British Psychological Society and a Fellow of Britain’s Royal Society of Medicine, they may unintentionally hinder their still-developing brains.
 Too much screen time too soon, he says, “is the very thing impeding the development of the abilities that parents are so eager to foster through the tablets.
 The ability to focus, to concentrate, to lend attention, to sense other people’s attitudes and communicate with them, to build a large vocabulary—all those abilities are harmed.”

 Much of the issue lies with the fact that what makes tablets and iPhones so great—dozens of stimuli at your fingertips, and the ability to process multiple actions simultaneously—is exactly what young brains do not need.

 Tablets are the ultimate shortcut tools: Unlike a mother reading a story to a child, for example, a smartphone-told story spoon-feeds images, words, and pictures all at once to a young reader.
-Rather than having to take the time to process a mother’s voice into words, visualize complete pictures and exert a mental effort to follow a story line, kids who follow stories on their smartphones get lazy.
-The device does the thinking for them, and as a result, their own cognitive muscles remain weak.
+Rather than having to take the time to process a mother’s voice into words, visualize complete pictures and exert a mental effort to follow a storyline, kids who follow stories on their smartphones may get lazy.
+The device does much of the thinking for them.

-The brain’s frontal lobe is the area responsible for decoding and comprehending social interactions.
+The brain’s frontal lobe is involved in decoding and comprehending social interactions.
 It is in this corner of the mind that we empathize with others, take in nonverbal cues while talking to friends and colleagues, and learn how to read the hundreds of unspoken signs—facial expression, tone of voice, and more—that add color and depth to real-world relationships.

 So how and when does the brain’s frontal lobe develop?
 Not surprisingly, the most crucial stage is in early childhood, during that same critical period, and it's dependent on authentic human interactions.
-So if your young child is spending all of his time in front of an iPad instead of chatting and playing with teachers and other children, his empathetic abilities—the near-instinctive way you and I can read situations and get a feel for other people—will be dulled, possibly for good.
+So if your young child is spending all of his time in front of an iPad instead of chatting and playing with teachers and other children, his empathetic abilities—the near-instinctive way you and I can read situations and get a feel for other people—could potentially be dulled.

 Life has no on/off switch